Pittsburgh sports lore: Immaculate Extension

 On December 25, 2016, the 9–5 Pittsburgh Steelers hosted the 8–6 Baltimore Ravens in a crucial Week 16 matchup of the 2016 NFL season.
 With a win, the Steelers would clinch the AFC North and eliminate the Ravens from playoff contention.
 Trailing 10–20 early in the fourth quarter, the Steelers quickly came back to take a 24–20 lead midway through the fourth quarter.
-However the Ravens went on a long 75-yard that lasted almost 6 minutes.
+However the Ravens went on a long 75-yard drive that lasted almost 6 minutes.
 The drive ended with a 10-yard touchdown run by running back Kyle Juszczyk, giving the Ravens a 27–24 lead with only 1:18 remaining.
 Starting from their own 25-yard line with two timeouts to work with, the Steelers quickly drove down the field with quarterback Ben Roethlisberger completing seven straight passes (excluding spikes), although the Steelers had to use both their timeouts during the drive.
 With just 14 seconds to go, the Steelers had a 2nd down and Goal from the four-yard line.
-Although the were well within field goal range to tie the score, the Steelers were attempting to take the lead with a touchdown.
+Although they were well within field goal range to tie the score, the Steelers were attempting to take the lead with a touchdown.
 Roethlisberger took the snap from the shotgun and threw a quick pass to his left to wide receiver Antonio Brown who caught at the Baltimore 1-yard line.
 Brown was immediately hit by safety Eric Weddle and linebacker C. J. Mosley.
 Brown's forward progress was stopped, but he remained upright and was eventually able to reach the ball over the goal line with his left hand for the touchdown.
 The score, along with the extra point, gave the Steelers a 31–27 lead with only nine seconds left.
 The Ravens were unable to overcome the deficit with time running so short, allowing the Steelers to win the game and the AFC North.